ukjhsa/ADEF/doc/documentation.md

 - `Crossover`: The process of crossover.
 - `Repair`: The process of repairing invalid individuals.

-`System` has many `Experiment`, each `Experiment` has one `Repository`, and `Repository` has total evolutionary states. (see EvolutionaryState below)
+`System` has many `Experiment`, each `Experiment` has one `Repository`, and `Repository` has total evolutionary states. (see `EvolutionaryState`)

 ##### Usage
-- Users call `System::run()` to execute and it uses `Experiment::run()` inside to start evolution according to `Evolution::evolve(...)`.
+Users call `System::run()` to execute and it uses `Experiment::run()` inside to start the evolution according to `Evolution::evolve(...)`.

-- Output statistics at the end of run
+The statistics
 - best, worst, mean, standard deviation, and success performance.
 See `SystemStatistics`.
 - FEs, error, and best fitness on each experiment.
 See `ExperimentalStatistics`.
+- fitness so far, and items on each run.
+See `Statistics`.

 ##### Design issue
-- What is the difference between `System` and `Experiment`?
+What is the difference between `System` and `Experiment`?
 - The system can have one or many experiments and output statistics of all experiments.

-- What is the difference between `Experiment` and `Repository`?
+What is the difference between `Experiment` and `Repository`?
 - `Experiment` has informations that includes the number of runs and what algorithm, stored in `Repository`, to be used.

-- Why there need `Repository` to contain informations of the algorithm?
+Why there need `Repository` to contain informations of the algorithm?
-    - Because the parameters of function is variable in different evolutionary process, ADEF encapsulates them into the single parameter `Repository` so that we can extract interface to use.
+- Because the parameters of function is variable in different evolutionary process, ADEF encapsulates them into the single parameter `Repository` so that we can extract superclass/interface to use.
 Therefore operations of `Repository` are just getters.

 ## EvolutionaryState
 http://ukjhsa.github.io/adef/classadef_1_1_evolutionary_state.html
 ##### Description
+Classes that participate the evolutionaray process are derived from `EvolutionaryState`.

+The following classes participate the evolutionaray process:
+- `Evolution`
+- `Initializer`
+- `Evaluator`
+- `Reproduction`
+- `Mutation`
+- `Crossover`
+- `EnvironmentalSelection`
+- `Repair`
+- `Population`
+- `Individual`
+- `Problem`
+- `Statistics`
+- `Parameters`

 ##### Diagram
-The following classes participate the evolutionaray process:
-- Evolution
-- Initializer
-- Evaluator
-- Reproduction
-- Mutation
-- Crossover
-- EnvironmentalSelection
-- Repair
-- Population
-- Individual
-- Problem
-- Statistics
-- Parameters
+See the API documentation.

 ##### Usage
-- If a class `A` derived from `EvolutionaryState`, it must implements function:
+If a class `A` derived from `EvolutionaryState`, it must implements function:
 - `init(...)` to initialize the current state from other states if needed.

 ```cpp
 class A : public EvolutionaryState